People who consume online media are constantly changing.

 If your content fails to provide users with a positive experience, then you’re going to have a challenging time trying to rank in the top positions of the SERPs as the machines continue to learn and get smarter.

-A lot of brands struggle with content development and always ask the following questions:
+Many brands struggle with content development (machine learning can help) and always ask the following questions:

 - What should I write about?